arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-storage-fileshare.md

 ## Copying files to a folder on an Azure file share

-Upload a series of files at a given folder, matching an optional file mask, to a Azure File Share.
+Upload a set of files from a given folder, optionally matching a specific file mask, to an Azure File Share.

 | Parameter               | Mandatory | Description                                                                                                            |
 | ----------------------- | --------- | ---------------------------------------------------------------------------------------------------------------------- |